Thorkee/ENG1003_w1_Group3/README.md

                   <dd>
                   </br>
                     <p>
-                      The total development time of the D* algorithm program was about a month.
+                      Limited by our technical level, The total development time of the D* algorithm program was about a month.
 At the beginning we used Mr. Atsushi's D* algorithm template and referred to a lot of literature papers.
 Everything went well in the initial planning process.
 However, when an obstacle suddenly appeared, the program could only be replanned if the obstacle was smooth, otherwise the program would hang.
                     </p>
                     <img src="https://github.com/Thorkee/ENG1003_w1_Group3/blob/main/Image%20Resources/smooth_.png?raw=true" width="360px" height="360px" alt="smooth">
                     <img src="https://github.com/Thorkee/ENG1003_w1_Group3/blob/main/Image%20Resources/not_smooth_.png?raw=true" width="360px" height="360px" alt="not_smooth">